Wordpress-Development/official-flowershop/README.md

 Why Sample Data?
 Because it will save you lots of time with configuration and customizations as you will have already everything pre-setup.

 IMPORTANT: Do not use the Sample Data if you already have a running WordPress website.
 If that is the case, install only our theme and adjust the settings manually.
-TIP: We recommend that you install WordPress with our Sample Data on a test environment (e.g localhost), so you can see the settings and configurations we have done, and apply those on your live website.

 #### Step 1